bobthemighty/blog-code-samples/ports-and-adapters/moar_pythonic.md

     reporter_email: str
     problem_description: str
 ```

-this wasn't available at the time of writing, but [Python 3.7 dataclasses]()
+This wasn't available at the time of writing, but [Python 3.7 dataclasses]()
 might be worth a look too.
 You'd probably want to use `frozen=True` to
 replicate the immutabilty of namedtuples...

-For handlers, use of a class is probably more up for debate:
+But for handlers, use of a class is probably more up for debate:

 ```python
 class ReportIssueHandler(Handles[messages.ReportIssueCommand]):